 “A relatively small amount of neutrons reaches the surface of the Earth… and it would be reasonable to suggest (? – A. F.) that every neutron produced by the cosmic rays creates a radiocarbon atom, hence the speed of neutron generation equals that of radiocarbon production.
 This amounts to roughly 7.5 kilos of radiocarbon per year” (, page 104).”

 Claim 27 is supported.
 The first sentence is close to what is said on [4, p.88] and the second sentence is close to what’s found on [4, p.94].
+Is it reasonable to suggest that every neutron produced by the cosmic rays creates a radiocarbon atom?

 “Radiocarbon C14 decays according to the formula: